 In some ways, award-winning songwriter, instrumentalist, producer and artist Mac McAnally is a paradox.

 He is beyond dispute one of the most respected musicians of our time.
-His peers have made that clear by honoring him as CMA Musician of the Year for an unprecedented eight years in a row and electing him to both the Nashville Songwriters Halls of Fame and Mississippi Musicians Hall of Fame.
+His peers have made that clear by honoring him as CMA Musician of the Year for an unprecedented ten years, as well as electing him to the Nashville Songwriters Halls of Fame, the Mississippi Musicians Hall of Fame and the Alabama Music Hall of Fame.

 Yet he is also one of the softest-spoken and self-effacing figures anywhere on the public stage.
 In fact, despite decades of recording countless sessions, releasing solo albums, and writing a parade of hits that include No. 1 singles for Kenny Chesney, Alabama, Sawyer Brown and Shenandoah, Mac seems a little uncomfortable in the spotlight.
 His reluctance to toot his own horn is a welcome anomaly these days - and that makes his accomplishments even more impressive.

 For all that he has achieved, one dream remained elusive.
 Typically, it was Mac's altruism, rather than any drive toward greater fame, that made it happen.

 Southbound is Mac's 16th album.
 It's packed with a generous selection of 16 tracks.
 And it's his first to feature his songs arranged for symphony orchestra.
 Recorded with the FestivalSouth orchestra conducted by Jay Dean and a rhythm section that includes Mac's colleagues in Jimmy Buffett's Coral Reefer Band, Southbound doesn't just give Mac's writing, instrumental skills and expressive vocals the attention they deserve.
 It also serves several worthy causes that speak personally to him: Extra Table, which brings food to the hungry in Mississippi, and the University of Southern Mississippi's music program.